fesguerra143/programmatic-remediation-Linux/README.md

 # Programmatic Vulnerability Remediation Project

 This project is about remediating a Linux VM with the following vulnerabilities using DISA STIG Compliance vulnerability scan:
-- Default Root Password - Enabled.
+- Default Root Password
-- Telnet - Enabled.
+- Telnet
 - OpenSSL